Immunizations: Measles

 There is no specific treatment for measles.

-If you have measles, it’s important to stay home so you don’t spread measles to other people.
 Call your doctor if you are concerned about your symptoms.
 Medical care could help relieve symptoms and address complications, such as bacterial infections.
 Your doctor can tell you when it’s safe to be around other people again.

 The MMR vaccine protects against measles, mumps, and rubella.
 Two doses of the vaccine are about 97% effective at preventing measles.

-• First dose at 12–15 months of age.
+• The first doses is given between 12–15 months of age.

-• Adults born during or after 1957 who haven’t had measles.
+Adults born during or after 1957 who haven’t had measles

 Find out if you and your children are up to date on the measles vaccine.
 Check our Wisconsin Department of Health Services (DHS) Wisconsin Immunization Registry.
 If you’re not up to date, call your doctor, pharmacy, or local health department to schedule the vaccine.